 Did you know that every continent in the world grows pumpkins, except for Antarctica?

-Store leftover pies in the refrigerator up to 5 days.
+Store leftover pies in the refrigerator up to 5 days in an airtight container.
 If they do not have whipped cream on top, follow the instructions below for freezing.
 If you are not going to eat all of the pies at once, only top those that you are going to serve right away.

 You can!
 However, to make pumpkin puree using mini pumpkins, you would need to clean it out like you would a regular pumpkin, roast until tender, then puree the flesh and let it cool before using for pie filling.